Powerlearnproject/se-day1-assignment-Cynthia-M-M/README.md

 #Part 1: Introduction to Software Engineering

-#Explain what software engineering is and discuss its importance in the technology industry.
+#Explain what software engineering is and discuss its importance in the technology industry?
  - Software Engineering is an application of principles to the design,development,testing,deployment and maintainace of software.
 Importance of software engineering include;
  - efficiency - helps in optimizing developer workflow and maintaining high quality standard.